"Our partnership with Samsara always helps us make sure we’re doing everything in the most safe and efficient way we can."

 This additional insight prompted the start of GP Transco’s FUEL (Fuel Utilization Efficiency Leaders) program which uses a combination of data and coaching techniques—including a driver leaderboard and practical tips to reduce fuel use.
 The program divides GP Transco’s fleet into multiple categories based on truck specs including model and year, to ensure the company is comparing fuel use fairly across vehicles with varying fuel efficiency.
 Next, GP Transco uses Samsara fuel data to analyze how drivers are consuming fuel across their vehicles.
 If a driver is in the top 50% of their category’s MPG, they’ll receive a bonus of one cent per mile driven that month.

 “It saves the company money, which we can then pay back to the drivers,” Jamontas said.
-Last year, this program helped GP Transco save $350,000 in annual fuel costs.
+In 2021, this program helped GP Transco save about 200,000 gallons of fuel, or $500,000 in annual fuel costs.

 Jamontas’ role is to champion both drivers and safety.
 That’s why Samsara AI Dash Cams have become such a pivotal piece of GP Transco’s safety program.
 The dash cams provide better visibility into on-the-road driving behavior and are an equally important tool to train drivers off the road.
 Dash cam footage is frequently used during safety reviews to help drivers identify unsafe behavior and improve their overall driving performance.